bishalkharel/toolmux/README.md

-# Toolmux
-This project was created for educational purposes only.
+# A awesome tool which can be used for recon,finding bugs and many more useful things

 =================================================================
-# If you awnt to modify my project then make sure to give credits
+# If you want to modify my project then make sure to give credits
 =================================================================
 process to run the framework:
 cd toolmux